alaa-rish/101-reading-notes/read02.md

+Hi, This is Ala Abu Alrish.
 Iv'e learned how to use GitHub with replit, and the deferance between GitHub and Git.

 ## This is a summary for some reading topics